wgarbaya/ParkingLotManager/README.md

 </dependency>
 ```
 ## Install to client using Java dependency (Alternative)
-Without maven, please add to your project all files in "WithoutMaven" folder in client your build path.
+Without maven, please add to your project all files in "WithoutMaven" folder in your client project's build path.

 ## Usage